chappy84/grumpy-phpunit/test-doubles.markdown

 I realize that from a code architecture point of view protected and private methods have their place.
 As a tester, they are a pain.

-To end the stub method, we use *will()* to tell the stubbed method what we want it to return.
+To end the stub method, we use `will` to tell the stubbed method what we want it to return.

-In my experience, understanding how to stub methods in the dependencies of the code you are trying to test is the number one skill that good testers learn.
+Understanding how to stub methods in the dependencies of the code you are trying to test is the number one skill that good testers learn.